Leahnawho/Superpixel-network/README.md

 ## Implementation of deep learning framework -- U-Net, using Matlab,Keras

-The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+The architecture was inspired by ×Superpixel guided medical image segmentation based on deep network×.

 ##Overview